An infinitive is to plus a verb form. It can be used as an adverb. Examples: to be, to see, to be seen, to be eaten.

 3. My horse is hard to catch.

 4. I am happy to be of service.

 5. Joan is likely to change her mind.

 –For answers scroll down.

-4. to drive modifies the predicate adjective old
+4. to be of service modifies the predicate adjective happy

-5. to listen/(to) obey modify the predicate adjective ready
+5. to change her mind modifies the predicate adjective likely

 For your convenience, all of our lessons are available on our website in our lesson archive at http://ift.tt/1BHeG8C.
 Our lessons are also available to purchase in an eBook and a Workbook format.

 from Daily Grammar Lessons Blog http://ift.tt/2v6MXVn